Arclite/pado.name/resume.md

 title: Résumé
 ---

-## Profile

-I'm a software developer who specializes in the creation of mobile applications.
-I've been building iOS apps since the App Store launched in 2008, and have since shipped apps for both the Android and Windows Phone platforms as well.

-## Experience
+I'm a senior software developer with a focus on iOS applications.

 ### Senior Software Engineer @ L4 Digital <span class="duration">March 2015 &ndash; Present</span>

-At L4 Digital, I work in small teams to deliver mobile applications for our clients.
-I have been the technical lead for three major projects, and have worked on small parts of several others.
+At L4 Digital, I've worked on projects for clients both large and small.
+I've worked closely with clients and all members of our delivery team: project management, quality assurance, design, etc. For the largest of these (a project which spanned ten months and five developers) I was technical lead, in charge of making development design decisions.

-I provide in-house technical leadership for the iOS platform.
-This includes several aspects, including running a monthly meeting to discuss the latest best practices for iOS developers.
-I also drafted the first version of L4's coding standards for the Swift language.
+I'm also platform lead for the iOS platform.
+This entails running a monthly meeting keeping the other iOS developers at L4 up to speed on our iOS projects, teaching new techniques, and leading discussion of news in the iOS community.
+I took the initiative to draft L4's first coding standards for the Swift programming language, and have lead maintaining them since, through major changes to the language.

 ### Director of App Development @ Newsy <span class="duration"> May 2011 &ndash; May 2014</span>

-At Newsy, I was responsible for the development of video news applications for mobile platforms, including iOS, Android, and Windows Phone.
-I also built several in-house apps to improve the workflow of coworkers in other departments.
+At Newsy, I was responsible for either building or managing development of applications on all mobile and OTT platforms.
+This included iOS, Android, Windows, Blackberry, Roku, and more.
+I was the lead developer on our applications for iOS (including separate apps for iPhone and iPad) and Windows, and managed third-party vendors who built the others.
+I also worked closely with our web developers to define the API that all applications used to get the data they needed.

-As director, I worked directly with other department directors at Newsy to coordinate efforts throughout the development process.
-During my tenure, Newsy shipped several new applications, many major updates, and prototypes for entirely new product lines.

-### Founder/Developer @ Cocoatype, LLC <span class="duration">2008 &ndash; March 2015</span>

-In 2008, I founded Cocoatype to build consumer software applications.
-Doing so, I became very familiar with developing for both Mac OS X and iOS.
-I worked directly with top-notch designers, helping me learn how to make an app that works for users.

-Beginning in 2014, Cocoatype did mobile and web application contracting.
-I was responsible for everything from working with clients to determine requirements to delivering the final product.
+I also worked closely with actual newsroom staff.
+This resulted in my conceiving, designing, and building of two completely custom in-house applications that massively improved the efficiency (and happiness!) of both the writers and anchors.

+### Other Experience

+I'm a recurring speaker at Xcoders in Redmond, WA.
+I've given long-form talks on continuous integration and accessibility, and several short "lightning" talks on other topics.

+Between my jobs at Newsy and L4 Digital, I did independent consulting.
+My primary takeaway from this was that I shouldn't seek a career in B2B sales.

+I've got multiple apps in both the iOS and macOS app stores: Scrawl Notes, Scrawl Pouch, and Black Highlighter.

+In 2010, I did an internship at Apple, where I worked with the Mac OS X System Applications team.

-## Skills
+### Skills

-I have significant experience with iOS application development in both Swift and Obj-C. I'm also quite familiar with server-side development in Ruby and Clojure.

-I also have strong interpersonal skills.
-For most of my career, I've worked closely with people from other disciplines.
-I'm able to communicate technical details to non-technical people in order to reach an understanding.
+Fluent in both Objective-C and Swift.
+Additionally fluent in Clojure and Ruby for server-side development.
+Especially strong with user interface, including custom animation work.
+Comfortable with frameworks and design paradigms for all Apple platforms (including macOS!).
+Have experience with Docker and React Native.